NikolaPantelic/read-and-post-landingpage/README.md

 # Read & Post
-Read & Post is landing page which interact with web
+Read & Post is landing page which interact with web data

 ## Description